ANaaim/Reflexion_data_marker_less/description_metada.md

 ## 01_data_video
 cf metadata video.
+In the metadata here we will indicated the ID of the intrinsics and extrinsics calibration folder (they can be from different session).
+However as our philosophy is to have everything in each folder the calibration matrix should be here too.
+The fact to have the pointing to the extrinsics and intrinsics folder is to be able to reprocess the extrinisc and intrinsics matrix if necessary.
 Here the calib_matrix is not considered as a metadata, but as an individual data in a toml file.
 These data will be integrated into the HDF5 file in the following step as a specific metadata.